 On this page…

-- Easiest: will save time
+- Trains save time

-- Cheapest: will save money (and lives!)
+- Trains save money (and lives!)

-- Bikes at each end
+- Bikes and robot-EV’s at each end

 - A plan for America

-1. Easiest: will save time
+1. Trains save time

 “It’s already a huge inconvenience and expense.
 I daresay most readers of this column spend most of their gas money and transportation time on two things: Shopping and commuting.
 And how much of that is spent just getting out of your neighborhood?
 Admit it: You’re sick of those drives you take every day.
 You dread getting in the car time after time, just to get through the day.”and later….